-The picture features two riders prominently – Christophe LeVeque and John Purse, who at the time were dominating the sport of BMX.
+The picture features two riders prominently – Christophe LeVeque and John Purse, who at the time was dominating the sport of BMX.
 This race was called the So.
 Cal.
-Nationals and this became the basis for the title of the painting – ‘Southern California landscape’
+Nationals and this became the basis for the title of the painting – ‘Southern California landscape.’

 There was a smaller image on the left which was overlayed onto the main image, which was a problem.
 My solution was to use whiteout to cover it and interpret how the shadows would form.
 Just as I was finishing the painting, I needed reassurance that I had got it right.
 So I e-mailed the magazine, explained my situation, and they e-mailed the original image back.
 I was thankfully spot on!

 Materials: Acrylic on canvas board

 This painting is available for purchase for the princely sum of $500 + shipping.